"A word after a word after a word is power" - Margaret Atwood

 Students in year 7 and 8 who are at risk of falling behind with their reading are given reading mentors from year 10 or 12.
 The mentors meet with their student once a week to listen to them read and talk about the book.
 Students develop their reading skills and learn how to engage with a text as mentors encourage them to discuss what they like and dislike and question their understanding.
-Students can then select new books from the library with the help of our librarian, Ms Knight, and their mentor.
+Students can then select new books from the library with the help of our librarian, Ms Walton, and their mentor.

 At the start of the academic year all students in Years 7-10 take part in a reading test that indicates their current Reading Age.
 Students that we identify as needing additional support are enrolled in one of the following literacy groups:

 - Year 7 Guided Reading Programme

 - Year 9 Read for Fun

 - Year 9 Read to Lead IPAD challenge